 - Living Will: This legal form explains your desires for medical treatment if you cannot speak for yourself.
 Give copies of this form to your family members and to each of your healthcare providers.
-A living will does not need to be notarized in Washington state.
+In Washington state, a living will does not need to be notarized.
 Ask your social worker for a blank form. - Medical Power of Attorney: This legal form allows you to appoint a trusted person to make medical decisions for you, if you cannot make them for yourself.
 This person should know your wishes and be willing to accept this role.
-This form does not need to be notarized in Washington state.
+In Washington state, this form does not need to be notarized.
 Ask your social worker for a blank form. - Financial/Durable Power of Attorney: You can name a trusted person to be your financial/durable power of attorney.
 This person has the right to make financial decisions on your behalf when you cannot make them for yourself.
 If you have more than one bank account, you will need to give a copy of this form to each bank or financial institution.
-This form does need to be notarized in Washington state.
+In Washington state, this form does need to be notarized.
 Ask your social worker for a blank form. - Will: A will is a legal document that tells what you want done with your property, money, and other possessions after death.
 It also describes a plan for your children's care, if needed.
 If you do not have a written will, the laws of the state can decide how your money and children are passed along to family members.
 Many people hire a lawyer to help them write their will, but you can also find outlines online.
-A will does need to be notarized. - This form states your treatment wishes if you are seriously ill.
+A will does need to be notarized. - POLST (Physician Orders for Life-Sustaining Treatment): This form states your treatment wishes if you are seriously ill.
 State law requires that all healthcare providers follow these orders when providing your care.
-This care may be in a hospital, nursing home, assisted living facility, your own home, or given by paramedics.
+This care may be given in a hospital, nursing home, assisted living facility, your own home, or by paramedics.
 You and your provider fill out a POLST form based on your goals of care.
 Both of you must sign the form.
 It does not replace other advance directives.
 You will still need those forms if you want to name a legal healthcare decision maker.
 Ask your provider for a blank POLST form.